 |Account Type||Account Level|

-Health events allow you to keep track of the health of your Collectors and Sources.
+Health events allow you to keep track of the health of your Collectors, Sources, and Ingest Budgets.
 You can use them to find and investigate common errors and warnings that are known to cause collection issues.

 This framework includes the following: